-Home > Wellness > Health Library > Magnetic Resonance Angiogram (MRA) of Vessels
+Home > Wellness > Health Library > Magnetic resonance angiogram (MRA) of blood vessels

 Courtesy of Intermountain Medical Imaging, Boise,

-Figure 1 and Figure 2 show the normal smooth appearance of the
+Figure 1 and Figure 2 show MRAs of the normal smooth appearance of the

 large blood vessel (aorta) that carries blood from the heart.

 MRA of a narrowed and abnormal aorta from the buildup of calcium and fat (cholesterol)

 in the inner lining of the artery, often called "hardening of the arteries"